FAQ

 Flexible block order is in XMtrade®/ISOT classified as block product.

-A Short-Term Market Participant can define a quantity and a limit price for 1 unspecified Trading Hour within all Trading Hours of a given Trading Day under a Flexible Hourly Block Order.
-The resulting trading hour will be determined by the daily market evaluation algorithm according to the order matching rules defined within Annex 1 of the Operating Order of OKTE, a.s.
+The Short-Term Market Participant may, within a flexible block order for one period within hourly block products or 15-minute block products, define the quantity and limit price for 1 indefinite trading period within all trading periods of a given trading day.
+The resulting trading period will be determined by the daily market evaluation algorithm according to the order matching rules defined within Annex 1 of the Operational Order of OKTE, a.s.

 Exclusive block order is in XMtrade®/ISOT classified as block product.